Plugin Lifecycle & Dependencies

 getName(): Defaults to the class name.getVersion(): Defaults to the version in the Jar manifest.getLogger(): Returns an SLF4J Logger.
 Highly recommended overSystem.out.

-Xinbot uses Java SPI to discover plugins.
-Create a file in your resources:
+Xinbot uses a plugin.yml file to discover plugins and manage their dependencies.
+Create a plugin.yml file in your resources folder (src/main/resources/plugin.yml):

 4. Packaging & Testing